albertotonda/albertotonda.github.io/content/publication/lopezrincon-2021-design/index.md

   approach is proven able to uncover a specific primer set for the B.1.1.7 SARS-CoV-2 variant.
 Only recently identified, B.1.1.7 is already considered potentially dangerous, as it presents a considerably higher transmissibility when compared to other variants.
+featured: false
+publication: '*Proceedings of the Genetic and Evolutionary Computation Conference*'
+doi: 10.1145/3449639.3459359
 links:
 - name: URL
   url: https://doi.org/10.1145/3449639.3459359
 ---